 Chesapeake employees care deeply about improving our carbon emissions performance.
-At our business unit level, we have several departments with dedicated climate-related job responsibilities, including our Air, Operations and Government & Regulatory Affairs teams.
+At our business unit level, we have several departments with dedicated climate-related job responsibilities, including our Air, Operations and External Affairs teams.

 We also maintain internal, multidisciplinary workgroups focused on implementing and improving our sustainability strategy and carbon emissions performance.
-This group of subject matter experts executes the company's sustainability strategy, including our emissions reduction efforts.
-The council meets regularly for consistent accountability and company integration.
+This group of subject matter experts executes the company's sustainability strategy, including our emissions reduction efforts, and meets regularly for consistent accountability and company integration.